tibs/fish-and-chips-and-kafka-talk/README.rst

 * Aiven_, where I work, and our developer documentation at https://docs.aiven.io/ and https://github.com/aiven/devportal
+* Get a free trial of Aiven services at https://console.aiven.io/signup/email
+* Aiven is hiring.
+See https://aiven.io/careers
 * ... to be continued ...

 .. _Aiven: https://aiven.io/